17 Wonderful Things to Do in Poznan, Poland

 How many days to spend in Poznan

-Poznan is a walkable city with most sights within walking distance of each other.
-The season and your itinerary determine how many days to spend in Poznan.
+Poznan is a walkable city, and most sights are within walking distance of each other.
+The season and your itinerary determine how many days you spend in Poznan.

-For Spring and Summer, 2 or 3 full days are more than enough for Poznan sightseeing and various activities.
+For spring and summer, 2 or 3 full days are more than enough for city sightseeing, various activities, and day trips from Poznan.

 If you don’t have much time, you can even spend one full day in Poznan to see the highlights, enjoy traditional food, and even spend an evening at a local bar.